moodyhunter/MoodyAPI/README.md

 - Camera Controlling: Whether to turn on. or turn off a remote camera.
 - Notification Handling: Pushing notifications to all clients.
+- Dynamic DNS Server.
 - (WIP) A central management panel for all functionalities.
-- (TODO) Wireguard Clients Managing: Managing Wireguard clients and setting IPs.
+- ~~(TODO) Wireguard Clients Managing: Managing Wireguard clients and setting IPs.~~ Removed due to lack of interests.
-- (TODO) Dynamic DNS for Wireguard Clients.

 ## Components